Trajectories of Recovery after Intravenous Propofol vs. Inhaled VolatilE Anesthesia

 How The Study Works

-Adults 18 years of age or older, having elective surgery not involving the heart and will require having general anesthesia with unconsciousness for their surgery may be eligible for this study.
+Adults 18 years of age or older, having scheduled surgery not involving the heart, that will require having general anesthesia with unconsciousness for their surgery may be eligible for this study.

-Study participants will be randomized to either of the two types of general anesthesia.
-Participants will be given a series of short surveys both before and after their surgery.
-Each survey requires a time commitment of 2-3 minutes and will involve questions about:
+Study participants will be randomly assigned to receive one of the two types of general anesthesia.
+Participants will be asked to complete a series of short surveys before and after their surgery.
+Each survey takes about 2-3 minutes and will involve questions about:

 • Overall well-being